MeditatorE/Analysis-of-the-distribution-pattern-of-shared-bicycles/README.md

 # Analysis-of-the-distribution-pattern-of-shared-bicycles
 This is the final project for ECE143.
-The goal of this project is to analyze the existing (Washington, DC) bikeshare distribution patterns, identify characteristics associated with the distribution patterns, and attempt to predict optimal future deployment strategies.
+The goal of this project is to analyze the existing (Washington, DC) bikeshare distribution patterns, identify features associated with the distribution patterns, and attempt to predict optimal future deployment strategies.

 ## 0. Quick Start
 1. Clone this repo